-A Desert elephant is eating from a tree, while the bull stretches with all his might to get to that branch.
+A Desert elephant eats from a tree, while the bull stretches with all his might to get to that branch.
 He uses one of the many capabilities of its dynamic trunk.
 As a result, its mouth is slightly open.
-Same time he shows us a good view of the pink color of the inside of its mouth.
+Same time he shows us a good view of the pink color inside its mouth.
 Nearly the entire top half of the photograph takes the green hanging leaves of the tree.
 In the bottom half is of the mighty bull stretching as much as he can.
 Behind him are more green bushes and the slanted side of a rock face.
 Indeed, Desert elephants have adapted to be resourceful as there is not always an abundance of food and water.

 - Pick bundles of grass with its trunk.